 12.1.
-Diagram of internal logic
+Logic diagram

 The drawing of Figure 4: diagram of internal logic network depicts the logic network built in the controller.

 Figure 4: diagram of internal logic network

 The four synchronization inputs are shown at the left (TR1, TR2, TR3 and TR4), while the four light outputs (LD1, LD2, LD3 and LD4) and the four synchronization outputs (SH1, SH2, SH3 and SH4) are drawn at the right.